Duseob-Song/Computer-Visoin/README.md

 > #### 3.3 Lane estimation using sliding window method
 >>
 >>Search windows are predefined in the previous frame, and we only need to consider the pixels inside the windows.
 Ego-lane-lines can be estimated using curve-fitting with these pixels.
 The center points of search windows are updated with these lane lines.
->>Now, we can generate lane mask on bied's eye view image with these estimated lines.
-This lane mask is invers-perspective transformed and then applied to source frame.
+>>Now, we can generate lane mask on bird's eye view image with these estimated lines.
+This lane mask is inverse-perspective transformed and then applied to source frame.
 >>![image](https://github.com/DuseobSong/Lane-Detection/blob/master/result/initialization/sliding_window.png)

 ## Result